 Digital Driver License accepted by police in Australia nationwide

-- There are 8.6 million different digital license types issued by the New South Wales government as of April 2022
+- The New South Wales government issues 8.6 million different digital license types as of April 2022

-- 69% of the total number of motorists in the state use the digital driver license (DDL)
+- 69% of the total number of motorists in the state use the digital driver’s license (DDL)

-With the DLP as a success story, the government of NSW continues to innovate towards a digital identity proofing solution for businesses requiring high privacy and security such as in the banking and finance industries.
+With the DLP as a success story, the NSW government is working on a digital identity proofing solution for businesses that require a high level of privacy and security, such as the banking and finance industries.